Near Concord in Appomattox County, Virginia — The American South (Mid-Atlantic)

 Also see . . .

-1. Hunterís Operations.; Gen. Hunterís Order.
+1. Hunter’s Operations.; Gen. Hunter’s Order.
 Mosby Retaliates.
 A Raid on the South-Side Railroad.
 1864 New York Times article reprinting the Petersburgh Express.
-“Through the telegraph operator at Spout Creek, we learned at an early hour yesterday, that Concord Station, on the South-Side Railroad, twelve miles this side of Lynchburgh, was visited by a band of Yankee raiders on (Submitted on March 31, 2013.)
+“Through the telegraph operator (Submitted on March 31, 2013.)

 2. Southside Railroad.
 Wikipedia entry.
 “The Southside Railroad from Petersburg west was a vital resource for the Confederacy as a supply line for Richmond and Petersburg during the American Civil War (1861–1865).
 Beyond the lines of battle until the war's last year, the principal damage it suffered was the financial weakness caused by Confederate compensation policies and currency.
 During the last year of the war, considerable damage was inflicted by both sides until the conflict finally ended near Appomattox Station on the Southside Railroad at Appomattox Courthouse in April 1865.”
 (Submitted on March 31, 2013.)